 Opal Charter School students are selected through an open lottery process.
-For the 2017-18 school year, the lottery will open on March 1, 2017 and will close on March 31, 2017.
-Lottery applications will be available online and at Portland Children's Museum Box Office on March 1, 2017 at 9 a.m.
+For the 2021-22 school year, lottery applications will be available March 1, 2021.
+The lottery will open on March 1, 2021 and will close on April 22, 2021.
+Applications must be received at Opal School by 5 pm on April 22, 2021.

-To be eligible for Opal Charter School in 2017-18, children must be 5 years old by September 1, 2017 to enter kindergarten and families must live within the Portland Public School District boundaries by August 1, 2017.
-Proof of age (with a legal document, such as a copy of a birth certificate or passport) and proof of residency (such as a copy of a utility bill) are required.
+To be eligible for Opal Charter School in 2021-22, children must be 5 years old by September 1, 2021 to enter kindergarten (Opal School does not admit early-entry kindergarten students).
+Families must reside within the Portland Public School District boundaries by July 15, 2021.
+Proof of age and proof of residency are required per PPS policy.

-Lottery applicants will be notified of the placement status after all the data has been entered.
+Lottery applicants will be notified of their placement status after the lottery results are available in late April.

-Families of children who are selected by the lottery are invited to attend an orientation meeting and to visit the classrooms.
-If any family chooses not to enroll their child after the orientation meeting or if a space opens, we start at the top of the lottery wait list to offer placement to another family.
-This process continues until all spaces are filled for the 2016-17 school year.
+Parents/guardians of children who are selected by lottery are invited to attend an information session and to visit the classrooms.
+If a family declines an offer of enrollment for their child, we offer placement to the next student on the waitlist, as selected by lottery.
+This process continues until all spaces are filled for the 2021-22 school year.

 Thank you for your interest in the Opal Charter School.